-Yet research conducted by the FCA, showed that only 58% of adults between 55 and 64 were happy with their pension choices1, while 36% of UK adults between 18 and 44 did not have a private pension provision2 and will be reliant only on the state pension.
+Yet research conducted by the Financial Conduct Authority (FCA) showed that only 58% of adults between 55 and 64 were happy with their pension choices1, while 36% of UK adults between 18 and 44 did not have a private pension provision2 and will be reliant only on the state pension.

 But no matter what stage of life you are at, investors and savers shouldn’t ignore the benefits that time can provide in helping them save towards retirement.

 A small sacrifice now, for a larger benefit later